 What is Your Vet's Role?

 As always, your vet is the primary caregiver for your horse.
-I require a
+I prefer to work as part of a team with your vet.
+My

 work is not a substitute or an alternative to traditional vet work, but a